localstack/docs/content/en/user-guide/aws/stepfunctions/index.md

     --execution-arn "arn:aws:states:us-east-1:000000000000:execution:LambdaSQSIntegration:MockExecutionBaseCase"
 {{< /command >}}

-This will return the full execution history, including entries that indicate how the mocked responses were applied to the Lambda and SQS states.
+This will return the full execution history, including entries that indicate how mocked responses were applied to Lambda and SQS states.

 ```json
 ...